 Resolve to boost your team’s skill in using the tools they already have by providing them with a quick day of knowledge sharing, coaching or an online training course that targets things they don’t already know.
 You might be surprised at how much more productive they can be with a little support.

 Resolutions only work if you keep them.
-Whatever goals you set for your PMO and your team this year, write them down and track your progress against them.
+Whatever resolutions for your PMO you set and for your team this year, write them down and track your progress against them.
 It’s the only way you’ll be able to see progress when another year has passed.